kean/articles/2016-01-15-image-preheating.markdown

 SwiftUI currency doesn't provide an API for prefetching, and that's why I built [ScrollViewPrefetcher](https://github.com/kean/ScrollViewPrefetcher).

 > `ScrollViewPrefetcher` is pre-release software, use at your own risk.
+The API is suboptimal and will most likely change in the future.
 {:.warning}

 As part of the Nuke infrastructure, the `ScrollViewPrefetcher` demo is available in the central [Nuke Demo](https://github.com/kean/NukeDemo) repository.
 In this repo, I create a grid of images using `LazyVGrid` and load images using [`FetchImage`](https://github.com/kean/FetchImage).